bobbingwide/oik-fields/readme.txt

 * Use _node_ref._field_name when the field is attached to the post referenced by the _node_ref field.

 = Can I use _node_ref._field_ref with [bw_fields] =
 Not yet.
-But supporting virtual fields ( field references aka field type 'fieldref') is a planned enhancement.
+But supporting 'fieldref' fields ( field references aka field type 'fieldref') is a planned enhancement.

 == Screenshots ==
 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 == Upgrade Notice ==
+= 1.39 =
+Added more virtual fields and by= parameter for [bw_related].
+Tested with WordPress 4.0-beta4

 = 1.38 =
 For anyone wanting to use virtual fields.
 Tested with WordPress 4.0-beta2